hibernating-rhinos/RavenFS/Docs/markdown/client-api/notifications.markdown

 	* starts to process synchronization request,
 	* a synchronization is done.

-The notification mechanism does not take into account wheter there were any errors during synchronization or not, the notification is always send.
+The notification mechanism does not take into account whether there were any errors during synchronization or not, the notification is always send.

 {CODE-START:csharp/}
 client.Notifications.SynchronizationUpdates().Subscribe(syncNotification =>